-• Introduction and Background [20 min]
+Background: Evaluation of Web Information Access Systems [20 min]

-We first describe the spectrum of information access tasks.
+We first describe the spectrum of Web information access tasks.
 Next, we briefly discuss the goals of evaluation and general methodologies of evaluation (reusable test collections, user studies, and online evaluation).
-We then highlight the challenges involved in evaluating information access systems and how user simulation can help address those challenges.
+We then highlight the challenges involved in evaluating Web information access systems and how user simulation can help address those challenges.